- 1What Is Swaddling?

 The baby should be laid on its back, with the head positioned above the fold.

-Hold the baby in place, tuck in the left corner of the cloth to the right side of the body, and vice versa.
+Hold the baby in place, tuck it in the left corner of the cloth to the right side of the body, and vice versa.

-Then the bottom of the cloth should be folded and tucked on one of the sides.
+Then, the bottom of the cloth should be folded and tucked on one of the sides.

 Take care not to wrap it tightly or let it loose.
 Also, make sure that the neck and head are not covered, as it might suffocate the baby.